-A champion of user experience research and design techniques at the University of Edinburgh, he has pioneered their use in a wide range of University projects and in a previous role established the User Experience Service within Information Services.
+A champion of user-centred research and design techniques, he has pioneered their use in a wide range of University projects and in a previous role established the User Experience Service within Information Services.
 The UX Service offers digital consultancy across the institution and introduced a standardised user-centred development methodology.

-Neil initially joined the University to lead on user research, training and support elements in the development and management of the corporate web content management system service.
+Neil initially joined the University to lead on user research, training and support elements in the development and management of the organisation's first corporate web content management system service.
 Earlier in his career, Neil was a teacher and a higher education student recruitment & engagement officer.